hot-glue-for-rails/hot-glue/README.md

 ### `--with-turbo-streams`

 If and only if you specify `--with-turbo-streams`, your views will contain `turbo_stream_from` directives.
-Whereas your views will always contain `turbo_frame_tags` (wether or not this flag is specified) and will use the Turbo stream replacement mechanism for non-idempotent actions (create & update).
+Whereas your views will always contain `turbo_frame_tags` (whether or not this flag is specified) and will use the Turbo stream replacement mechanism for non-idempotent actions (create & update).
 This flag just brings the magic of live-reload to the scaffold interfaces themselves.

 **_To test_**: Open the same interface in two separate browser windows.
 Make an edit in one window and watch your edit appear in the other window instantly.